Updated on 07/04/2023

 What Is The Function Of Port Authorities?

-The way port operations are carried out can determine the safety, security, and success of a recreational or cargo shipment journey.
+The way port operations are carried out can determine the safety, security, environmental compliance, and success of a recreational or cargo shipment journey.
 For this reason, the role of port authorities comes with great responsibilities.
 Every port and terminal will differ but, overall, port authorities will oversee several functions, including:

 - All maritime logistics involved in the receipt, handling, and safe storing of cargo goods from the supply chain